Galapagos Marine Reserve

-Keep Reading to find out what this change really means in practise.
-What will happen to the Galapagos Marine Reserve, and why is it genuine reason for Blue footed boobies, sharks, whales & co to celebrate?
+Keep Reading to find out what this change really means in practice.
+What will happen to the Galapagos Marine Reserve, and why is it a genuine reason for Blue-footed boobies, sharks, and whales & co to celebrate?

-The Galapagos islands are the second largest marine reserve on the planet (after the Great Barrier Reef), and an important protected haven for a host of endemic creatures.
+The Galapagos Islands are the second largest marine reserve on the planet (after Australia's Great Barrier Reef), and an important protected haven for a host of endemic creatures.
 The impressive biodiversity of the Galapagos Marine Reserve (GMR) has led to recognition by both UNESCO World Natural Heritage and Blue Park Awards.

-Firstly, Ecuador’s president, Guillermo Lasso, announced an expansion in size to the Galapagos Marine Reserve.
+Firstly, Ecuador’s president, Guillermo Lasso, announced an expansion in size of the Galapagos Marine Reserve.
 An extra 60,000 sq km will be added, representing a 45% increase to the protected area.

 The following day came even better news.
-Ecuador has joined forces with neighbors Colombia, Panama and Costa Rica to combine various isolated marine reserves (including Galapagos) into one huge ‘Mega-Marine Protected Area’.
-This is a significance move, creating a safe corridor for migratory species, such as turtles, whales and sharks.
+Ecuador has joined forces with neighbors Colombia, Panama, and Costa Rica to combine various isolated marine reserves (including Galapagos) into one huge ‘Mega-Marine Protected Area’.
+This is a significant move, creating a safe corridor for migratory species, such as turtles, whales, and sharks.

 The Galapagos marine cycle is extremely delicate.
 Any break or stress in the food cycle and the system collapses, from plankton and microbes right up to ocean apex predators.

 What is the biggest threat to the Galapagos Marine Reserve right now?
 Overfishing!